 The DVLA can help to trace a car’s previous owner

-You might take the plunge, bag a bargain, and then set about recovering the service history retrospectively.
+Bearing in mind a missing service history can knock hundreds off a car’s value, you might want to take the plunge, bag a bargain, and then set about recovering the service history retrospectively.
 Alternatively, you might already own a car, know that it needs servicing but not know exactly what kind of service it needs.
 Whichever category you fall into, you’ll need to trace the car’s previous owner, or owners.
 You can download a V888 form from the DVLA website, requesting their details.
 There’s a £2.50 fee.

 You’d then need to write to the former keepers.
 You have two hopes.
 First that they reply.
 Second that they still have the car’s service record, or at least remember what work was performed where and when.